tantsandras/mm/content/podcastEpisodesFolder/lies-loss-and-life-sentences.md

 Yeah, that one.
 But it's unsuccessful.
 So this was, I think, weeks before the actual murder happened.
 But he definitely planned it.
 He had been thinking about it for a while, definitely.

-what a cycle path yeah yeah

-typical psychopath he was convicted of

-five

-counts of first degree murder unlawful

-termination of pregnancy

-and three counts of tampering with a

-deceased human body

-now some of you particularly

-avid listeners will realize that there

-were only

-three murders but he was charged

-and sentenced with five hmm

-how is that so well i'll tell you i'll

-tell you right now

-he was given an additional life sentence

-for each of his children as they

-were under the age of 12 and he was in

-the position

-of being a parental guardian

-and for some reason in the state of

-colorado i don't know if it's federal

-law but it's definitely a state law

-if those are the circumstances killing a

-child

-gets you two life sentences i didn't

-know that

-oh well you're very welcome oh

-yeah what did you say he was charged for

-five first degree murder unlawful

-termination of a pregnancy

-yes so that was the other one that i

-wanted to bring up

-in some states in america

-if you murder a fetus

-by either killing the lady carrying

-or an unlawful abortion

-you can be charged with first degree

-murder in

-colorado and certain other states

-they do not recognize the killing of a

-fetus

-as a first-degree murder charge so he

-was charged with the unlawful

-death of a fetus rather than

-a murder charge on top of that oh which

-he would have got

-in certain other states he would have

-been charged with

-six cases of first degree murder in some

-states

-but in this one it was only five and

-unlawful termination wait i understand

-why you can be charged for killing

-someone else's baby

-if that is not their choice but if you

-have an abortion for example

-if it's an unlawful if you don't go

-to an abortion clinic so if you go back

-alley

-and meet someone who isn't a registered

-licensed doctor that person can be

-charged

-either with first degree murder or

-unlawful termination of a pregnancy oh

-okay depending on which state you're in

-yeah which is why

-it's always a debate in the u.s as to

-whether

-a fetus constitutes human life

-and whether abortion should be legal etc

-etc

-yeah obviously abortion should

-definitely be legal

-abortion is a right yes we are

-pro-abortion

-we're pro-abortion we're from the bronx

-if a woman wants to get an abortion she

-should get an abortion

-that's her choice

-oh that's funny we're pro-choice is what

-we're trying to say

-yeah and it shouldn't even be pro-life

-because yeah all of you republican

-bot listeners out there that are

-pro-life

-you oh god

-i think there was something else that i

-wanted to say

-yes another thing that annoyed me a lot

-with the documentary

-we should have said spoilers for the

-documentary at the start

-but we're too deep in now spoilers

-just cut it and put it where you need it

-i found it

-extremely annoying that during the

-victim statements that they have

-when shenan's family can get up

-and i think i know what you're going to

-say yeah

-and they tell chris that this is not

-okay this is horrible

-we love them you took away our child

-our grandchildren blah blah blah which i

-think

-is important probably because the

-victims

-get a chance to express

-what this has cost them

-and i feel like that probably has a

-therapeutic

-yeah it could be quite cathartic yeah

-which is good and also because he's a

-dick and he should know that killing his

-old family

-wasn't just that's not how you get out

-of a marriage

-no get him divorced

-coward

-but when his parents get up

-and his mom is like we forgive you

-i'm like that's not something you

-are allowed to do no i also like how

-they cut

-to shenan's dad after she said that and

-the

-look of disbelief on his face yeah he's

-like are you serious

-this guy has just murdered your

-grandchildren

-and your daughter-in-law and you're like

-oh it's such a troubled soul

-we forgive you oh you poor baby

-that he's like you're kidding me

-god

-it made my blood boil i'm like

-you're not allowed to do that

-because it's not your child and

-well it is their grandchildren but

-hell like i get it if her family

-were like oh we forgive you because we

-have to do that

-for our own sake but his parents

-are like you know well they never

-liked her in the first place

-to summarize i would just like to say

-to chris watts if he ever hears this

-which here comes

-he would never but i hope you rot in

-jail for the rest of your life

-because although good bloody job

-with your weight loss you did look

-much better than when you were a

-chubby psychotic bastard

-good lord but i feel like that was

-probably the beginning of the end

-in which case that is not a reason to

-get fit yeah

-to murder your wife and children no

-definitely not of all the motivations

-you can have it's a strong one

-but not really sustainable it out

-what a monster

-what are you gonna do now i think ollie

-does need another wii he's been

-pestering me for like the last half an

-hour

-oh oh do you want to know something nice

-been here for the whole recording

-a little psychopath kitty yeah she just

-came in

-and sat with me for the whole recording

-i'm like oh

-oh i like the sound of your voice is

-what poodle is saying yeah

-i had a video call with my friend jacob

-and he was like yeah i heard myself in

-english and i was like in hell i

-sound so professional

-and i'm like that's so unfair because my

-register goes up when i'm speaking

-english like i have a much deeper and

-more pleasant

-voice in swedish when you're sounding

-swedish

-and then when i speak in english my

-register just goes up and i

-sound like a child i sound like a little

-squeaky bear

-speak speak english and everybody hears

-me especially the dolphins

-and then i speak swedish and only the

-whales can

-hear me

-i think it's also more like noticeable

-when i edit the episodes because you

-have a very deep voice and then i'm like

-over here like hello

-what about if i speak like this

-would that be more helpful for you in

-your editing tones

-it's a little bit more shirley bassy and

-a little bit

-less tom jones

-those are two very famous welsh singers
+What a psychopath.

+Yeah, yeah.
+Typical psychopath.
+He was convicted of five counts of first degree murder, unlawful termination of pregnancy, and three counts of tampering with a deceased human body.

+Now some of you particularly avid listeners will realize that there were only three murders, but he was charged and sentenced with five.
+Hmm.
+How is that so?
+Well, I'll tell you.
+I'll tell you right now.
+He was given an additional life sentence for each of his children, as they were under the age of 12 and he was in the position of being a parental guardian.
+And for some reason in the state of Colorado, I don't know if it's federal law but it's definitely a state law, if those are the circumstances, killing a child gets you two life sentences.

+I didn't know that.

+Oh well, you're very welcome.
+Oh yeah, what did you say he was charged for?

+Five first degree murder, unlawful termination of a pregnancy...

+Yes.
+So that was the other one that I wanted to bring up.
+In some states in America, if you murder a fetus, by either killing the lady carrying or an unlawful abortion, you can be charged with first degree murder.
+In Colorado and certain other states, they do not recognize the killing of a fetus as a first-degree murder charge.
+So he was charged with the unlawful death of a fetus rather than a murder charge on top of that.
+Which he would have got in certain other states, he would have been charged with six cases of first degree murder in some states, but in this one it was only five and unlawful termination.

+Wait.
+I understand why you can be charged for killing someone else's baby if that is not their choice, but if you have an abortion for example...

+If it's an unlawful.
+If you don't go to an abortion clinic.
+So if you go back alley and meet someone who isn't a registered licensed doctor, that person can be charged either with first degree murder or unlawful termination of a pregnancy.

+Oh, okay.

+Depending on which state you're in.

+Yeah.

+Which is why it's always a debate in the U.S as to whether a fetus constitutes human life and whether abortion should be legal etc, etc.

+Yeah.
+Obviously abortion should definitely be legal, abortion is a right.

+Yes.
+We are pro-aboytion. \[Laughter] We're pro-aboytion, we're from the Bronx.
+If a woman wants to get an aboytion, she should get an aboytion.
+That's her choice.

+That's funny.

+We're pro-choice is what we're trying to say.

+Yeah, and it shouldn't even be pro-life because...

+Yeah.
+All of you republican bot listeners out there that are pro-life, fuck you.

+Oh god.
+I think there was something else that I wanted to say.
+Yes, another thing that annoyed me a lot with the documentary...
+We should have said spoilers for the documentary at the start, but we're too deep in now.

+Spoilers!
+Just cut it and put it where you need it.

+I found it extremely annoying that during the victim statements that they have, when Shanann's family can get up and...

+I think I know what you're going to say.

+Yeah, and they tell Chris that: "this is not okay, this is horrible.
+We love them you took away our child, our grandchildren blah blah blah".
+Which I think is important probably, because the victims get a chance to express what this has cost them.
+And I feel like that probably has a therapeutic...

+Yeah it could be quite cathartic, yeah.

+Which is good.
+And also because he's a dick and he should know that killing his whole family wasn't just...

+That's not how you get out of a marriage.

+No. Get a divorce you fucking coward.
+But when his parents get up and his mom is like: "we forgive you", I'm like that's not something you are allowed to do.

+No. I also like how they cut to Shanann's dad after she said that and the look of disbelief on his face!

+Yeah.

+He's like: "are you serious?
+This guy has just murdered your grandchildren and your daughter-in-law and you're like oh he's such a troubled soul, we forgive you, oh you poor baby", that he's like: "are you fucking kidding me".

+God it made my blood boil.
+I'm like you're not allowed to do that because it's not your child and, well it is their grandchildren, but fucking hell.
+Like I get it if her family were like: "oh, we forgive you because we have to do that for our own sake" but his parents are like, you know.

+Well they never liked her in the first place.

+To summarize, I would just like to say to Chris Watts if he ever hears this, which...

+You're a cunt.

+He would never.
+But I hope you rot in jail for the rest of your life because...

+Although good bloody job with your weight loss.
+You did look much better than when you were a chubby psychotic bastard.

+Good lord.

+But I feel like that was probably the beginning of the end, in which case that is not a reason to get fit.

+Yeah.

+To murder your wife and children.

+No, definitely not.
+Of all the motivations you can have...

+It's a strong one, but not really sustainable.

+Fucking hell, what a monster.
+What are you gonna do now?

+I think Ollie does need another wee, he's been pestering me for like the last half an hour.

+Oh nooo.
+Oh!
+Do you want to know something nice?
+Bodil's been here for the whole recording.

+Awww little psychopath kitty.

+Yeah, she just came in and sat with me for the whole recording.
+I'm like: "aww".

+Oh, I like the sound of your voice, is what Bodil is saying.

+Yeah.
+I had a video call with my friend Jakob, and he was like: "yeah, I heard myself in English and I was like, fucking hell I sound so professional", and I'm like, that's so unfair because my register goes up when I'm speaking English.
+Like I have a much deeper and more pleasant voice in Swedish.

+When you're sounding Swedish.

+And then when I speak in English my register just goes up and I sound like a child.

+"I sound like a little squeaky bear".
+"I speak English and everybody hears me, especially the dolphins.
+And then I speak Swedish and only the whales can hear me".

+I think it's also more like noticeable when I edit the episodes because you have a very deep voice and then I'm over here like: "hello".

+What about if I speak like this, would that be more helpful for you in your editing tones?
+It's a little bit more Shirley Bassey and a little bit less Tom Jones.
+Those are two very famous Welsh singers. \[Laughter]

+I know, I know.
+Just because I didn't know about Cornish, I'm not... \[Laughter]

+You know nothing about Great Britain.

+No, that's true.
+It's true.

+We'll fight them on the beaches, we will fight them in the air.
+I don't know the rest of Churchill's speech.

+Good try.
+It's almost there.

+We will fight them on the beaches.
+We will fight them in the air.
+We will fight them on the land.
+We will destroy the nazis surge.

+Okay, should we say goodbye to the listeners?
+Goodbye, thank you so much for listening to Midweek Murders.
+We'll see you next week!

+Bye!

+Shia La-bye-ouf.

 \[Music]

-because because i didn't know about

-cornish i'm not

-\[Laughter]

-you know nothing about great britain i

-know that's true

-we'll fight them on the beaches we will

-fight them

-in the air i i don't know the rest of

-churchill's speech

-good try it's almost there we will fight

-them on the beaches

-we will fight them in the air

-we will fight them on the land

-we will destroy the nazis sarge

-okay should we say goodbye to the

-listeners

-goodbye thank you so much for listening

-to

-midweek murders we'll see you next week

-bye

-\[Music]

-hey

-you

 <!--EndFragment-->